Helping Our Clients Be Successful

 The benefits of building trust are unending.
 We want people to come to us and say: “We have this doubt.
 We need help with this.
 How would you approach this?”
 And it’s easier to get people to let you guide them and be open to your advice and strategy if they trust you.

-It all starts with focusing in on the relationship.
-Creating an environment where you can – if need be – deliver bad news, or say no. Creating an environment where you can celebrate successes and also power through obstacles, together.
+It all starts with focusing on the relationship.
+Creating an environment where you can—if need be—deliver bad news, or say no. Creating an environment where you can celebrate successes and also power through obstacles, together.
 Face time is important here.
-Conferences, go-to meetings, video chats, these are often appropriate and convenient tools for communication.
-But there are times where nothing can replace the power of face-to-face conversation.
+Whether it’s virtual conferences, workshops, meetings, these are often appropriate and convenient tools for communication—especially given our current circumstances.
 It’s key to understanding people and the cultures they work in.
 It gives context to people and how they think and work.
 It changes the relationship for the better and helps collaboration flourish more naturally.

-When former clients still call us to check in, to ask how we are, and seek our advice long after a project is over – that’s success to us.
+When former clients still call us to check-in, to ask how we are, and seek our advice long after a project is over—that’s a success to us.